puyanwei/Pokeball-Run/README.md

 - The game can be reset by tapping the screen once it has ended.

 ## Installation
-Clone this repository by typing `git@github.com:pyan83/pokeball.git`
+Clone this repository by typing `git clone git@github.com:pyan83/pokeball.git`

 You may need to sign up for a developer account at [Apple](https://developer.apple.com).